Soumeh-zz/pyfigure/readme.md

-# Python Config Files
+# pyfigure

-Generate configuration files for Python classes.
+Generate configuration files for classes.

-## Requirements
+## Installation

-The only requirement (currently) for the project is `tomlkit`, which you can get by running

-`pip install tomlkit`

-or

-`pip install -r requirements.txt`
+`pip install pyfigure`

-using this repository as a starting point.

 ## Usage

-To generate a configuration file for a class, you must extend the class with `Configurable`, from the `config` module.
+To generate a configuration file for a class, you must extend the class with `Configurable`, from the `pyfigure` module.

 Then, to add options to the configuration, create a new `Config` class, and add variables of the `Option` class.